AspieSoft/turbx/readme.md

 [![donation link](https://img.shields.io/badge/buy%20me%20a%20coffee-square-blue)](https://buymeacoffee.aspiesoft.com)

-A Fast and Easy To Use View Engine, Compiled With Regex.
+A Fast and Easy To Use View Engine, Compiled In Go.

 > Notice: This View Engine Is Currently In Beta

----
-> Notice: Version 0.1 does not yet support if statements and other _functions
-> If you need these features, please use version 0.0 for now
+## Whats New

+- Module now compiles templates in [go](https://go.dev/)

 ## Installation